scientiz/ArabicCalculator-Java/ReadMe.md

 1. Main.Java
   a.
 Launches the program and builds the JavaFX window.
   b.
 Creates a Scene that holds the calculator interface (ArabicCalculator).
   c.
-Sets the window title (“Cartis Burton: Arabic Calculator”) and size (400×350).
+Sets the window title (“ScienTiz: Arabic Calculator”) and size (400×350).
   d.
 Calls launch(args) to start the JavaFX application.

 2. ArabicCaclulator.java